-During the first two quarters, we maintained a significant interest rate hedge position, which covered 98% of the outstanding balance of our Investment Securities Repo, TBA position and other debt as of the end of the second quarter.
-"At risk" leverage increased modestly for the second quarter to 7.4x tangible stockholders' equity as of the end of the quarter from 7.1x as of March 31, 2024.
-At the same time, our unencumbered cash and Agency RMBS was largely unchanged at the end of the second quarter from the first quarter at \$5.3 billion, or 65% of our tangible stockholders' equity.
+Agency RMBS performance during the third quarter varied considerably by coupon and hedge composition, with lower coupon RMBS outperforming higher coupons, driven by favorable technical factors and strong demand from fixed income bond funds.
+Our performance benefited from having a diversified mix of assets as well as a meaningful share of longer-term US Treasury-based hedges.
+During the first two quarters, we maintained a significant reduced our swap-based hedges and increased our allocation to Treasury-based hedges.
+Additionally, we expanded our use of longer-term hedges in response to the shift in monetary policy and our expectations for further yield curve steepening.
+Consistent with our transition toward longer-term hedges, our overall interest rate hedge position which covered 98% declined to 72% of the outstanding balance of our Investment Securities Repo, TBA position, and other debt as of the end of the second quarter.
+"At risk" leverage increased modestly for the second quarter to 7.4x tangible stockholders' equity as of by the end of the quarter, down from 7.1x 98% as of March 31, 2024.
+At the same time, our unencumbered cash and Agency RMBS was largely unchanged at the end of the second quarter from the first quarter at \$5.3 billion, or 65% of our tangible stockholders' equity, quarter.

-The weighted average coupon on our fixed-rate Agency RMBS and TBA securities increased to 4.95% as of the end of the second quarter, from 4.86% as of the first quarter, as we continued to shift a larger share of our asset portfolio toward higher coupon, high-quality specified pools.
-Consistent with the increase in interest rates, the average projected life CPR for our portfolio at quarter-end decreased 120 basis points to 9.2%.
-Seasonal factors drove an increase in our actual CPRs for the quarter to an average of 7.1%, up from 5.7% for the prior quarter.
+The weighted average coupon on our fixed-rate Agency RMBS and TBA securities increased decreased to 4.95% 4.90% as of the end of the second third quarter, from 4.86% as 4.95% at the end of the first quarter, as we continued to shift a larger share of our asset portfolio toward higher coupon, high-quality specified pools. second quarter.
+Consistent with the increase decline in interest rates during the third quarter, the average projected life CPR for our portfolio at quarter-end decreased 120 basis points increased 4.0% to 9.2% 13.2%.
+Seasonal factors drove an increase in our actual Actual CPRs for the third quarter to an average of 7.1% averaged 7.3%, up slightly from 5.7% for 7.1% in the prior second quarter.